-Fig. 17: Hardware diagram of IO buffer
+Fig. 21: Hardware diagram of IO buffer

-PB4 and PB7 can adjust their drive and sink current by code option PB4_PB7_Drive.
+PB4 and PB5 can adjust their drive and sink current by code option PB4_PB5_Drive.

-All the IO pins have the same structure.
-The corresponding bits in registers padier / pbdier should be set to low to prevent leakage current for those pins are selected to be analog function.
-When PFS122 is put in power-down or power-save mode, every pin can be used to wake-up system by toggling its state.
+Other than PA5, all the IO pins have the same structure; PA5 can be open-drain ONLY when setting to output mode (without Q1).
+The corresponding bits in registers padier / pbdier / pcdier should be set to low to prevent leakage current for those pins are selected to be analog function.
+When PFS123 is put in power-down or power-save mode, every pin can be used to wake-up system by toggling its state.
 Therefore, those pins needed to wake-up system must be set to input mode and set the corresponding bits of registers pxdier to high.
 The same reason, padier.0 should be set high when PA0 is used as external interrupt pin, and so for other external interrupt pins: PB0, PA4 and PB5.

-5.12 Reset and LVR
+5.14.
+Reset and LVR

-5.12.1 Reset
+5.14.1.
+Reset

-There are many causes to reset the PFS122, once reset is asserted, most of all the registers in PFS122 will be set to default values, system should be restarted once abnormal cases happen, or by jumping program counter to address 0x00.
-After power-up and LVR reset, the SRAM data will be kept when $VDD>V{DR}$ (SRAM data retention voltage).
-However, if SRAM is cleared after power-on again, the data cannot be kept.
-And, the data memory is in uncertain state when $VDD<V{DR}$.
-The content will be kept when reset comes from PRSTB pin or WDT timeout.
+There are many causes to reset the PFS123, once reset is asserted, most of all the registers in PFS123 will be set to default values, system should be restarted once abnormal cases happen, or by jumping program counter to address 0x00.

+After a power-on reset or LVR reset occurs, if VDD is greater than VDR (data storage voltage), the value of the data memory will be retained, but if the SRAM is cleared after re-power, the data cannot be retained; if VDD is less than VDR, the data The value of the memory will be turned into an unknown state that is in an indeterminate state.